coursera-dl/coursera-dl/README.md

 addresses) and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

+**NOTE**: If your password contains punctuation, quotes or other "funny characters" (e.g., `<`, `>`, `#`, `&`, `|` and so on), then you may have to escape them from your shell.
+With bash or other Bourne-shell clones (and probably with many other shells) one of the better ways to do so is to enclose your password in single quotes, so that you don't run into problems.
+See issue #213 for more information.

 ## Troubleshooting

 It is important that: